 Persuasive Speech: (35 points.
-7-10 minutes - pp. 407-408 in textbook))

-This is the second & final speech of your project.
-It is the culmination of your research and project work.
+9-11 minutes - pp. 407-408 in textbook) This speech is the culmination of your research and project work.
 The purpose of this speech is to persuade your audience (us/class) to somehow become involved with your issue.
 Please include:

-- 1- all of Monroe's sequence, exactly (example herein, p.) - 2- at least 4 cited sources of research (1 more than your research outline) - 3- examples from your involvement, including relevant and public communication - 4- persuasive arguments and possibly entertaining or other creative elements - 5- a realistic, specific request for action - a photo or video of your work/efforts, used as a visual aid, is encouraged quizzes, etc:
+- 1- all of Monroe's sequence, exactly (example herein, p.
+8) - 2- at least 4 cited sources of research (3 from and 1 more than your research outline) - 3- examples from your involvement, including relevant and public communication - 4- persuasive arguments and possibly entertaining or other creative elements - 5- a realistic, specific request for action - \ a photo or video of you doing your project work, used as a visual aid, is required \

-Group Project/Presentation: (15 points.
-7-11 minutes).

-At the end of the semester you will work in a small group, both in and out of the classroom, on a project that "makes the world a better place."
-You will have approximately 3 weeks from inception until completion.
+Group Project/Presentation: (25 points.
+20/ish minutes - time will vary).
+For about three weeks at the end of the semester you will work in a small group, both in and out of the classroom, on a project that "makes the world a better place."
 Your pre & post reflections will be based on this group work and as a whole group, you will present a summary of your group's work and what you learned from the experience.